umarmk/kanari-chatbot/README.md

 ## How to Run (Local Dev)

 You can run services natively (pnpm) or via Docker Compose.
-The frontend is typically run locally with Vite.
+The frontend is run locally with Vite.

 ### Option A: pnpm (native)